unknownMarty/Oculus-Rift-360-panorama-video/README.md

 Copy your video into the bin/Data folder.
 See the video example for a resolution reference

+## Todo

+- Have not tested the head orientation for the DK2, because I don't own a DK2
+- Not tested the position of the DK2 video

 ## dependencies

 For the DK1: